zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 9. Initiate checkout from mini-cart.

 == Changelog ==

+= 2.1.3 - 2021-09-16 =
+* Tweak - Remove broken URL from plugin headers.
+PR#887
+* Tweak - Update notice on plugins page about support and EOL.
+PR#886

 = 2.1.2 - 2021-06-28 =
 * Fix - Prevent fatal error when a line item isn't a WC_Product instance.
 PR#872